Skim by Section

 ★ How to Make these Kabobs ★

-Here's a quick overview of what's involved:
+Here's a quick look at what's you'll do:

 - Par-grill the bacon.

-- Brush with barbecue before serving.
+- Brush kabobs with barbecue before serving.

 That's it!
 Pretty simple.